keymanapp/keyman/web/README.md

 according to the instructions above.

 Once the build is complete, running `npm test` will run the unit testing suite on your local machine in-browser.
-Alternatively, see `unit_tests/test.sh`, which the former command executes.
+Alternatively, see `test.sh`, which the former command executes.

 ### Debugging Unit Tests
 1. During development, to run a specific unit test, change the `it` to `it.only`.
 You can also run all tests under a specific group with `describe.only`.
-2. From this directory, run `./unit_tests/test.sh -debug`.
+2. From this directory, run `./test.sh --debug`.
 Alternatively, from `web/` or any `web/` subdirectory,

    ```
-   npm run test -- -debug
+   npm run test -- --debug
    ```

    The `--` part tells `npm` to funnel anything to the script as the script's